Skip to content

 3. Data Subjects

-Data Subject is a label commonly used in the regulatory world to describe the users of a system who's data is being processed.
-In many systems a generic user label may be sufficient, however Fides language is intended to provide greater control through specificity where needed.
+Data Subject is a label commonly used in the regulatory world to describe the users of a system whose data is being processed.
+In many systems a generic user label may be sufficient, however, Fides language is intended to provide greater control through specificity where needed.

 Examples of this are: